Therapy for Men in Fredericksburg, VA & Online Across Virginia

 • Develop emotional language without shame

-• Strengthen relationships and communication
+• Strengthen communication and relationships

-• Reconnect with a sense of purpose and self
+• Reconnect with purpose and self

 Therapy with Chris is direct, supportive, and deeply respectful of the resilience men bring into the room.